lsvng/Optimial-Controller/README.md

 - [LQR Controller](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator)
 - [MPC](https://en.wikipedia.org/wiki/Model_predictive_control)

-The [Eigen3 Library](https://eigen.tuxfamily.org/index.php?title=Main_Page) plays a crucial role in this project by allowing for the creation of systems of equations that govern physical systems.
-The gain of the system is extracted while taking into account physical constraints, resulting in a stable solution with minimal iterations.
-This demonstrates the power of mathematical optimization techniques and their practical application in the field of navigation and control systems.
+The [Eigen3 Library](https://eigen.tuxfamily.org/index.php?title=Main_Page) plays a crucial role in this project by allowing for the creation of transfer functions that govern physical systems.
+The system's control input is calculated following the Control Law Theory, resulting in the system's stability.